learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 ### Copyleft Licenses

 Copyleft licenses are also known as reciprocal or restrictive licenses.
-A copyleft licensed code can be modified, redistributed, or incoporated in an exisiting proprietary project.
+A copyleft licensed code can be modified, redistributed, or incoporated in an existing proprietary project.
 However, these licenses require that the source code to all new works or adaptation are distributed under the same license.
 The most frequently used copyleft license in the industry is the General Public License (GPL) family of licenses.
 Due to their condition of making the source code of a copyleft-licensed software available to everyone, these type of licenses are not commercial-friendly.
 Companies do not want to share and expose their source code to other users and specifically competitiors, therefore they refrain from using software with copyleft licenses.